ricklove/CommonCoreMathProblems/www/Notes/WorkHours.md

 #### 17:40-18:20

 - Calculate the word sample values
+- Create some problem instances with the sample values

 #### FUTURE

 - getModifiedWordText

-- Create a problem instance with the sample values

-- Display debug view of the problem that shows the variable definition rawText
-- Display actual sample values of the variables (show next to definition in debug view)
+- Display problems in html
 - Handle to || of the problemText
 - Generate sample problems